davidagbaje/the-best-classifier/README.md

-# the-best-classifier
+# The-best-classifier
-I loaded a historical Dataset from previous loan applications and applied different classifcation algorithms

-Thefollowing algorithms to build your models:
+I loaded a historical Dataset from previous loan applications and applied the following algorithms to build my models:

-k-Nearest Neighbour
+1. k-Nearest Neighbour

-Decision Tree
+2. Decision Tree

-Support Vector Machine
+3. Support Vector Machine

-Logistic Regression
+4. Logistic Regression

 The results is reported as the accuracy of each classification algorithm, using the following metrics when these are applicable:

 Jaccard index
 F1-score

-LogLoass
+LogLoass.